 Colombia central bank may continue rate cuts, skeptical of immediate impact

-BOGOTA, April 20 (Reuters) - Colombia's central bank could continue cuts in the benchmark interest rate, but the board is not optimistic lower borrowing costs will immediately help alleviate economic fallout from the coronavirus crisis, the board's chief said on Monday.
+BOGOTA, April 20 (Reuters) - Colombia's central bank could continue cuts in the benchmark interest rate, but is not optimistic that lower borrowing costs will immediately help alleviate economic fallout from the coronavirus crisis, its chief said on Monday

 In a survey by the central bank last week, a majority of analysts projected another half point in cuts at the board's meeting next week.